 The McKenzie Method of Mechanical Diagnosis and Therapy (MDT) is a method of assessment and treatment for spinal and extremity pain that has been used all over the world for more than 30 years.
-Its main objective is to set self=treatment principles so patients can learn techniques to improve thier pain independently.
-If you have ever experienced pain in the neck from poor posture or strained positions when sleeping or lying answer the following questions with a "yes" or "no" response to see if you can benefit from MDT treatment
+Its main objective is to set self-treatment principles so patients can learn techniques to improve thier pain independently.
+If you have ever experienced neck pain, answer the following questions with a "yes" or "no" response to see if you can benefit from MDT treatment

 - Are there periods in the day when you have no pain?
 Even 10 minutes?

 - Are you generally worse when sitting for prolonged periods or on rising from the sitting position?

 - Are you generally worse when inactive and better when on the move?